Portal 2: Design

 Several test chambers from Portal (top) reappear in Portal 2 (bottom), decayed by the passage of time.

-Valve did not aim to make Portal 2 more difficult than Portal, but instead to produce "a game where you think your way through particular parts of the level, and feel really smart when you solve it".
-To allow players to learn the game rules incrementally, Valve designed two basic types of test chamber: one, which Valve called "checklisting", provides a safe environment for the player to experiment with a new concept, while the other combines elements in new ways to force the player to think laterally.
+Valve did not aim to make Portal 2 more difficult, but instead to produce "a game where you think your way through particular parts of the level, and feel really smart when you solve it".
+To teach players the game rules incrementally, Valve designed two basic types of test chamber: one, which Valve called "checklisting", provides a safe environment for the player to experiment with a new concept, while the other combines elements in new ways to force the player to think laterally.
 Test chambers began as isometric drawings on whiteboard.
 The developers ran a sanity check before crafting simple levels with the Hammer Editor, Valve's level construction tool.
 Iterative playtesting ensured the solutions were neither too obvious nor too difficult; playtesters sometimes discovered alternative solutions, which the team removed if they were considered too easy.

 Valve aimed to teach new players the portal mechanics while still entertaining experienced players.
 To this end, they streamlined some elements; for example, the moving energy balls of Portal were replaced with lasers, which provide immediate feedback.
-To evoke a sense of nostalgia and time having passed between the games, Valve included test chambers from the original Portal; they used higher-resolution textures supported by the improved game engine, and applied decay, collapse and overgrowth effects.
+To evoke a sense of nostalgia and time having passed between the games, Valve included test chambers from the original Portal.
+They used higher-resolution textures supported by the improved game engine, and applied decay, collapse, and overgrowth effects.

 The middle section of the single-player campaign takes place in large spaces where few portals can be placed, forcing players to find creative ways to cross.
 The architecture in these sections was inspired by photographs of industrial complexes such as CERN, NASA, and the abandoned Soviet space program.
 When Wheatley controls the Aperture facility, the designers "had a blast" creating deranged chambers reflecting Wheatley's stupidity.
 As solving constant puzzles would tire players, the designers inserted occasional "experiences" to provide respite and advance the plot.